 Widely Adopted History

-Since its foundation in 1989, the Council has achieved a prominent place in national exchanges about social studies textbooks and the curriculum.
-The Council's has issued many reports and textbook evaluations.
-It makes repeated efforts to educate the nation about the multiculturalism and contain it as a ruling idea in the curriculum.
+Since 1989, the Council has been active in many topical exchanges about social studies textbooks and the curriculum.
+It has made repeated efforts to educate the nation about the multiculturalism and contain it as a ruling idea in history, social studies, and humanities curricula.
 The Council's studies demonstrate that some textbooks are satisfactory and others are not, and they give detailed reasons why.
-Many of these reports are available on this website at http://www.historytextbooks.org/reports.htm.
+Many of these reports are available on this website at

-American Textbook Council director Gilbert T. Sewall was a history instructor at Phillips Academy and education editor at Newsweek magazine.
-He has been on the faculties of New York University and Boston University.
-He was a Kenan Fellow at the American Academy in Rome and Fellow at the National Humanities Center.
+American Textbook Council director Gilbert T. Sewall was a history instructor at Phillips Academy, Andover, and education editor at Newsweek magazine.
+He was on the adjunct faculties of New York University and Boston University, and a research associate at Teachers College, Columbia University.
+He has been a Kenan Fellow at the American Academy in Rome and Fellow of the National Humanities Center.
 He is the author of Necessary Lessons: Decline and Renewal in American Schools and the co-author of After Hiroshima: The U.S.A. since 1945.
-In addition, Sewall is the editor of The Eighties: A Reader.
-His articles on education have appeared in Fortune, The New York Times, The Wall Street Journal, Los Angeles Times, Education Week, and many other publications.
+Sewall is the editor of i>The Eighties: A Reader.
+His articles on education have appeared in The New York Times, The Wall Street Journal, Fortune, American Educator, and many other publications.

 Home | About Us | Publications & Reports | Contact Us